Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-introduction.rst

 .. _wCCD-introduction:

 =====================================
-Understanding the wCCD token protocol
+Understanding the wCCD smart contract
 =====================================

 The native currency on the Concordium blockchain is CCD.
 When other tokens are